 The general public should never hear about secret routes, but they sometimes show up on maps, and a few road signs have even gone up.

 This page discusses some of the more interesting routes in the 600s.
-In the current numbering system, these are found in the east and southeast areas of the state.
+These routes are mainly in DOT District 2: eastern Connecticut.

-3.54 miles; Boston Hill Road; from Route 85 in Hebron to Route 316 in Andover.
+SR 603 is Day Hill Road and Boston Hill Road in Hebron and Andover.
 I recommend making this part of a new Route 88, for proximity to routes 85 and 87.

 The SR 693/I-395 interchange is also incomplete, allowing only 32 north to 395 north and 395 south to 32 south.
 The state is looking into adding more ramps for other directions, and once looked at extending the freeway across the Thames River to Route 12.